fendevel/Guide-to-Modern-OpenGL-Functions/README.md

 glDebugMessageControl(GL_DONT_CARE, GL_DONT_CARE, GL_DEBUG_SEVERITY_NOTIFICATION, 0, nullptr, GL_FALSE);
 ```

 Something we can do is have messages fire synchronously where it will call on the same thread as the context and from within the OpenGL call.
-This way we can gaurantee function call order and this means if we were to add a breakpoint into the definition of our callback we could traverse the call stack and locate the origin of the error.
+This way we can guarantee function call order and this means if we were to add a breakpoint into the definition of our callback we could traverse the call stack and locate the origin of the error.

 All it takes is another call to [`glEnable`](http://docs.gl/gl4/glEnable) with the value of `GL_DEBUG_OUTPUT_SYNCHRONOUS`, so you end up with this: